mpjan/paceml/README.md

 Guidelines:

 1. `duration_or_distance` and `zone_name` are required fields.
-2. `[title]` can be used to provide a brief description of the interval.
+2. `[title]` is optional, and can be used to provide a brief description of the interval.
 3. `additional_parameters` can include specific details about the interval, such as incline, terrain, or notes (see below).

 ##### 1.4.1 Intervals with Additional Parameters